A journey, not a destination

 Without a continually evolving vision for the cloud journey, there’s a risk of missing out on the benefits.
 There are countless approaches and solutions to choose from—but we’ve identified four key practices that will help APAC governments develop the best cloud strategy for their specific needs:

-1. Prioritise experiences for citizens
+1. Prioritize experiences for citizens

 To harness the long-term value of cloud initiatives, public service organisations need to put people at the heart of their digital transformation strategy.
 This is already happening.
 According to Accenture’s research, 48% of public service executives have pursued increased citizen value as a key organizational goal, while 45% have pursued faster time-to-market for new services globally.

-2. Prioritise experiences for the workforce
+2. Prioritize experiences for the workforce

 To add more value for citizens, public service organisations must reimagine the way their employees use and interact with technology, as well as consider how cloud solutions can enhance their everyday work experiences.